NyanCyanide/Lung-Segmentation/README.md

-#   3D CT Lung Segmentation
+#   3D CT Lung Segmentation using 2D U-Net

 This code is for 3D lung segmentation in CT scans using a U-Net model.
 The dataset consists of 45 patient lung CT scans and their respective masks.
 The masks contain three labels: trachea, left lung, and right lung.
 The initial tasks involve removing the trachea (label 5) and merging labels 3 and 4 into one, resulting in a lung mask.